apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 } ]
 ```

-If the volume is empty, we can delete volume using below command.
+If the volume is empty, we can delete the volume using the command below.

 ```shell
 $ ozone sh volume delete /vol1
 Volume vol1 is deleted
 ```

-If the volume contains some buckets/keys, we can delete volume recursively.
-Which will delete all the buckets, keys for the specified volume and also volume will be deleted.
+If the volume contains any buckets or keys, we can delete the volume recursively.
+This will delete all keys and buckets within the volume, and then delete the volume itself.
 After running this command there is no way to recover deleted contents.

 ```shell